 Floods

-Flooding risks arise from heavy rainfall leading to flooding when water levels rise and inundate nearby land.
-The guidelines below are resources from the Office of Environment and Heritage to support councils through the floodplain risk management process.
+Flooding risks arise from rainfall and coastal processes leading to a rise in water levels inundating infrastructure, land and property.
+The guidelines below are resources from the DPE to support councils through the floodplain risk management process.

 Flood Risk Management Guideline - Practical Consideration of Climate Change